 I often get asked at weddings or events what type of camera I use, what lenses I have, and what I use each one for.
 So, here I'm sharing 'what's in my camera bag' and the uses I have for each piece of equipment!
 Under some lenses you'll see an example of photos taken with that particular lens.
 You'll see just how much it takes to perfectly photograph a wedding, family, or commercial job.

 Let's nerd out together.

 I couldn't begin talking about what's in my camera bag without actually talking about my camera bag itself.
-I recently upgraded to this ThinkTank Airport Navigator because I always struggled with fitting everything at once.
+I upgraded to this ThinkTank Airport Navigator because I always struggled with fitting everything at once.
 I stubbornly gave up the idea of always carrying my bag on my body and switched to a rolling style.
 Game changer.
 I love how this packs everything in, is airplane friendly, swiftly rolls around, and can still trek to any beach, or field.
 My back thanks me for it.

 I like to use as little gear as possible to keep things simple and efficient.
 On a wedding day I am using only 3-4 lenses, and less for other jobs.

 Many photographers had been waiting for Canon to announce a new upgrade to the 5D Mark III for a while now, including me.
 In the Fall of 2016 when the Canon 5D Mark IV was announced I immediately pre ordered it to replace my aging camera body.
 Pieces were literally falling off my 5D Mark III it was so well used, so the update came at a great time.

 Once you get past the sticker shock, the 5D Mark IV is a beautiful machine.
 Overall, I haven't noticed any massive improvements over the Mark III, but the focusing is quicker and easier, highlights are less blown out, colors are better, and the touchscreen is surprisingly useful.
 I also have come to love the wifi feature to send photos to my phone.
 I've quickly fallen in love with this camera.